The Hoff Group at COMPASS

 • Parkland's larger-lot market can take longer to search, and highly specific criteria may require patience.

-• Ask for current median prices, days on market, and inventory trends for your short list of neighborhoods so you can time your offer wisely.
+• Ask for current median prices, days on market, and inventory trends for your short list of neighborhoods.

 • Confirm school assignment and current school grades for the property address.